 Self-honesty floods awareness; the judge becomes the judged.
 Judging books by their covers becomes increasingly difficult when you realize that you are just perceiving symptoms of a deep, less definable other side.
 Such a blurring of distinction — mysterious sameness as the Tao Te Ching #56 puts it — can really help you avoid being knocked off balance by self-serving judgments and biases.

 Of human emotions, desire is the one with which all religions take issue.
 As chapter 46 has it, “There is no crime greater than having too many desires; There is no disaster greater than not being content.

-However, I say desire is not the real problem, by itself.
-Viewed more closely, desire seems to be an amalgamation of thinking and innate emotion — ‘gut’ need and fear.
-Absent thought, only our innate emotion would move us just as it does for all other animals.
+However, I say desire is not the real problem by itself.
+Viewed more closely, desire seems to be an amalgamation of thinking and innate emotion, i.e., ‘gut’ need and fear.
+Absent thought, only our innate emotion, the need and fear, would move us just as it does for all other animals.
 Need, and its source spring fear, is the driving force behind all action.
 Without this, we’re dead — literally.
-It is desire, the thinking veneer of need, which we could and should have misgivings about.
-Thinking beats the drum of emotion, easily making neurotic mountains out of healthy molehills of need and fear.
+It is desire, the cognitive veneer of need, about which we could and should have misgivings.
+Thinking beats the drum of emotion, easily making neurotic mountains out of the healthy molehills of need and fear.

-Just look at the world, from political and religious extremists at one end, to the little neurotic quirks, opinions, and bias that are common to everyone at the other end.
-All illustrate the consequences of overly trusting that what we think is true.
-However, when we take thought with a grain of salt, it becomes easier to calm down and preserve emotional equilibrium.
+Just look at the world, from political and religious extremists at one end, to the neurotic quirks, opinions, and biases that are common to everyone at the other end.
+All illustrate the consequences of trusting that our thoughts truly reflect reality.
+Conversely, when we take our thoughts with a grain of salt, it becomes easier to calm down and preserve emotional equilibrium.